Rawdna Carita Eira

 Rawdna Carita Eira (born 6 October 1970 in Elverum) is a Norwegian and Sámi playwright and author.
 She grew up in Brønnøysund in Nordland county in Norway and trained to be a teacher.
 She has worked as a reindeer herder, stage manager and playwright associated with Beaivváš Sámi Theatre.
 She has written lyrics for her own songs and tunes by, among others, Mari Boine.
 Eira published a bilingual book in 2011, ruohta muzetbeallji ruohta/løp svartøre løp, which was nominated for the Nordic Council Literature Prize in 2012.
-She lives in Kautokeino.
+She lives in Kautokeino Municipality.